 Apart from cutting vegetables, the Nakiri helps to prep for many other dishes.
 Cleaver will only help you with cutting heavy foods.

-After comparing Cleaver vs Nakiri, it’s clear that both are kitchen knives, albeit designed for different functions.
-For instance, the Cleaver is the knife you employ for cutting larger and thicker vegetables and meat while the Nakiri is better placed to cut the smaller vegetables.
+After comparing Cleaver and the Nakiri, it’s clear that both are good kitchen knives, albeit designed for different functions.
+The Cleaver is the knife you employ for cutting larger and thicker vegetables and meat while the Nakiri is better placed to cut the smaller vegetables.

-The cleaver also requires a professional touch which doesn’t matter with the more convenient Nakiri.
-In our opinion, you should choose the cleaver if you like to prepare your meat but if you don’t mind the butcher helping you, the Nakiri is the better choice with more value.
-If you have the budget for both, you can go for both and enjoy their numerous offerings.
+The Cleaver also requires a professional touch which is not required with the more convenient Nakiri.
+In our opinion, you should choose the cleaver if you like to prepare your meat, but if you don’t mind the butcher helping you, the Nakiri is the better choice and offers more value.
+If you have the budget, buy both knife styles.